netxms/netxms-doc/admin/user-management.rst

 Managing User Accounts
 ======================

-All |product_name| user accounts can be managed from :guilabel:`User Manager` view available at :menuselection:`Configuration --> User Manager` in
+All |product_name| user accounts can be managed from the :guilabel:`User Manager` view available at :menuselection:`Configuration --> User Manager` in
 |product_name| Management Client.
 Only users with granted system right
 :guilabel:`Manage users` can access :guilabel:`User Manager`.

-- To create new user account, select :guilabel:`Create new user` from view menu or context menu.
+- To create a new user account, select :guilabel:`Create new user` from the view menu or context menu.
-- To create new group, select :guilabel:`Create new group` from view menu or context menu.
+- To create a new group, select :guilabel:`Create new group` from the view menu or context menu.
 - To delete user account, select it in the list, right-click, and select :guilabel:`Delete` from pop-up menu.
 You can delete multiple accounts at a time.
-- To modify properties of user or group, select it in the list, right-click, and select :guilabel:`Properties` from pop-up menu.
+- To modify properties of a user or group, select it in the list, right-click, and select :guilabel:`Properties` from the pop-up menu.
-- To reset user's password, select user account in the list, right-click, and select :guilabel:`Change password` from pop-up menu.
+- To reset the password of a user, select the user account in the list, right-click, and select :guilabel:`Change password` from the pop-up menu.

 Audit
 =====

-All important user actions are written to audit log.
-There are two audit logging modes - internal and external.
-Internal audit logging is on by default and writes audit records into table in |product_name| database.
-External audit logging allows sending audit records to external system via syslog protocol.
+All important user actions are written to the audit log.
+There are two audit logging modes: internal and external.
+Internal audit logging is on by default and writes audit records into a table in the |product_name| database.
+External audit logging allows sending audit records to an external system via the syslog protocol.
 External audit logging is off by default.
-Audit logging controlled by the following server configuration variables:
+Audit logging is controlled by the following server configuration variables:

 .. list-table::